What's a 401k Retirement Plan?

 The Roth 401k Difference

 There's an exception to this, however.
 The Roth 401k Plan allows people to pay taxes upfront, but never pay taxes again.
+In other words, your money is taxed on your paycheck as usual, and you make a contribution to your Roth 401k account with money that has already had taxes withheld.

 But her investments grow tax-free, while Jack's investments simply grow tax-deferred.
-When Sally turns 65 and withdraws her Roth 401k money, she doesn't need to pay any taxes on it -- not even on the capital gains or dividends that grew over the years.
+When Sally turns 65 and withdraws her Roth 401k money, she doesn't need to pay any taxes on it; not even on the capital gains or dividends that grew over the years.

-Many workplaces offer only Traditional 401k plans, but not Roth 401k plans.
+Many workplaces offer only traditional 401k plans, but not Roth 401k plans.
 If your workplace does not offer a Roth 401k, but you're interested in having one, you can check to see if you're eligible to set up a Roth IRA.
 This will give you a similar tax-advantaged treatment, although you typically can't contribute as much money to an IRA as you can a 401k.